Designations Congruent with Things: Chapter 17

 Puer aeternus,” Hermann says, “or, to borrow something from your knowledge base, you are most certainly a ‘manic pixie dream boy’.”

 Hermann shrugs and opens a hand.
-“Your idea of revenge is to fill a box of what is supposed to chalk with glitter, so quod erat demonstrandum.”
+“Your idea of revenge is to fill a box of chalk with glitter, so quod erat demonstrandum.”

 “You had a band called The Superconducting Supercolliders,” Hermann says dryly.

-“You constantly tell me to ‘chill’,” Hermann says.
+“You constantly tell me to ‘chill’,” Hermann continues.

 “Because you need to, and also, occasionally out of spite.”

-“You spent five years with green streaks in your hair, until Hercules Hansen told you to desist, setting off a pointless five-year feud that Marshal Pentecost and I watched in total bemusement.”
+“You spent five years with green streaks in your hair until Herc Hansen told you to desist, setting off a pointless five-year feud that Marshal Pentecost and I watched in total bemusement.”

 “Green hair accents do not equate to a vapid, epicurean world-view, Hermann, god.
 I don’t see you calling Mako a manic pixie dream girl.”